- About Kinkoen

 Bokuen Nagano, 6th Generation Ink Artisan

-The demand for solid sumi in Japanese has been going down year by year.
+The demand for solid ink sticks in Japan has been going down year by year.

-Even in education at schools, there are hardly any chances for students to rub sumi.
+Even in education at schools, there are hardly any chances for students to rub ink sticks.

-At Kinkoen, we are working to help young people learn about the existence and wonder of sumi, and about the traditional culture of Nara through sumi.
+At Kinkoen, we are working to help young people learn about the existence and wonder of sumistick, and about the traditional culture of Nara through sumistick.

 Also, in recent years many people come to Japan to passionately study and experience Japanese culture.

 Kinkoen feels a daily devotion to help spread this traditional culture of Nara, not just in Japan, but across borders and around the world.

 Atsushi Nagano, 7th Generation Ink Artisan